LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       is used whenever static binding is not possible (e.g. due to the predicate being dynamic or due to lack of enough information).
       Also known as *early binding*.
 See also :term:`dynamic binding`.

+   lambda expression
+      A compound term that can be used in place of a goal or closure meta-argument and that abstracts a predicate definition by listing its variables and a callable term that implements the definition.
+      Lambda expressions help avoiding the need of naming and defining auxiliary predicates.

+   lambda parameter
+      A term (usually a variable or a non-ground compound term) that is local to a :term:`lambda expression`.
+All lambda parameters must be explicitly enumerated in a lambda expression.

+   lambda free variable
+      A variable that is global to a :term:`lambda expression`.
+All used global variables must be explicitly listed in a lambda expression.